Shoals Ecology: Seabirds, Seals & Seaweed

 Program Manager, Tern Conservation Program, Shoals Marine Laboratory; Lecturer, University of New Hampshire

 Dr. Liz Craig has joined the SML community after completing her Ph.D. in Zoology and Wildlife Conservation and Postdoc in Natural Resources at Cornell University.
 Liz is an ornithologist and colonial waterbird biologist who specializes in conservation management, population dynamics, and foraging ecology of seabirds.
-She has taught topics ranging from ornithology to natural resource ethics at Columbia and Cornell Universities, and teaches an Aquatic Animal Diversity course at UNH.
+She has taught topics ranging from ornithology to natural resource ethics at Columbia and Cornell Universities, and an Aquatic Animal Diversity course at the University of New Hampshire.

 - At least 30 days before departure = 100% refund